All Episodes

 To go out there and issue the subpoenas that John Durham left on the cutting board.

-To utilize the powers of Congress and say, you don't want to cooperate with this subpoena, we Congress will give you immunity.
+To utilize the powers of Congress and say you don't want to cooperate with this subpoena, we, Congress, will give you immunity.

 They have that authority.

-To seek the information for the American public because it is not being divulged by the Department of Justice and the FBI to pierce this false veil that somehow the FBI and DOJ can Heisman stiff arm Congress when they've been righteously subpoenaed for documentation exposing waste fraud and abuse, to not retaliate and support whistleblowers who come forward so we know about this abuse.
+To pierce this false veil that somehow the FBI and DOJ can Heisman stiff arm Congress when they've been righteously subpoenaed for documentation exposing waste, fraud, and abuse.

 These are things they can do, some of which they have partially done, but in order to bring it full circle, they need to make these government agencies come to heal.